-A variety of risk management techniques are used to control and mitigate the market risks to which AXA Assurances Luxembourg is exposed.
+A variety of risk management techniques are used to control and mitigate the market risks to which AXA Assurances Vie Luxembourg is exposed.
 These techniques include: Asset & Liability Management (ALM), disciplined investment process, regular monitoring of the financial risks on the economic and solvency position.

-Risks relating to the Operational lost
+Risks relating to the Operational losses

-■ A risk dashboard is updated each quarter and presented to the executive committee.
-It allows to define the priorities in terms of action plans to mitigate the operational risks of the Company.
+An update regarding the operational losses is presented each quarter to the Audit Committee.
+Additionally, discussions in Executive Committee allow to define the priorities in terms of action plans to mitigate the operational risks of the company.